Why SaaS UI/UX design matters in 2026

 | Agrofy Market | 70% better LCP | 76% reduction in load abandonment |

 WCAG 2.2 defines the current standard for web accessibility, published in October 2023.
-It extends WCAG 2.1 with nine new success criteria focused on users with cognitive/learning disabilities, low vision, and mobile users.
+It extends WCAG 2.1 with nine new success criteria focused on users with cognitive and learning disabilities, low vision, and mobile users.

 Accessibility benefits all users, not just those with disabilities.
 Clear error messages, sufficient touch targets, and logical navigation improve usability for everyone.